pedrocatalao/rgb-ascii-art/README.md

 <img src="docs/example1.png" width="575" height="220">

-### welcome_message
+## welcome_message

-This one slowly prints (retro style) and optionally animates a colorful welcome message when you open your terminal.
+This one prints a colorful welcome message with a bit of lag (retro style) when you open your terminal.

 It also accepts a few config parameters:
 ```